Real leather care for all modern cars

 Leather care advice from our Chemists

 For the reason of dollars rather than sense, nearly all the array of products contained oils, silicones, paraffins, waxes, petroleum distillates, or a lethal concoction of these.
-All of which ARE NOT AT ALL SUITABLE FOR POLY URETHANE (PU) COATED LEATHER, as used in nearly every-car since the mid 1980's.
+All of which ARE NOT SUITABLE FOR POLYURETHANE (PU) COATED LEATHER, as used in nearly every-car since the mid 1980's.
 If used on a regular basis they can damage the PU top coat of the leather.
 Most actually do the opposite of what they claim, by damaging the coating, and making it vulnerable to accelerated wear and even de-laminating.
 So it initially feels nice and soft on the outside, but it is being killed by the products permeating into the coating and disrupting the structure.
-So, let’s explain the dramas, you can face with these “leather care” products.
+So, let's explain the dramas you can face with these 'leather care' products.

-However, for the vast majority of vehicles, in this day and age of “better” designed leather, this is not the case.
-Neatsfoot, Lanolin, Mink Oil, Beeswax (or any natural wax), Tea Tree Oil, oil based conditioners, even the falsely named Banana Oil (we always have a laugh at this one, as it is impossible to get any oil derived from a banana, no matter how hard their marketing departments have their hand working away at it… It's real name is isoamyl acetate, nothing at all that comes from an actual banana, and not certianly not a suitable ingredient for leather care) - are all damaging to PU coated leather, regardless of what they say on the products label.
+However, for the vast majority of vehicles, in this day and age of better designed leather, this is not the case.
+Neatsfoot, Lanolin, Mink Oil, Beeswax (or any natural wax), Tea Tree Oil, oil based conditioners, even the falsely named Banana Oil (we always have a laugh at this one, as it is impossible to get any oil from a banana, no matter how hard their marketing departments have their hand working away at it.
+Its real name is isoamyl acetate - nothing at all that comes from an actual banana, and certainly not a suitable ingredient for leather care).
+All these traditional ingredients are now damaging to PU coated leather, regardless of what they say on the product label.

 Why can't I come in?

-Again, not ideal for leather in the same way oils aren’t, they seal the surface, drying the leather out and even worse, they make it slippery, something I personally don’t enjoy in any car.
-Silicone also helps attract dust, make it artificially shiny (losing that beautiful, natural leather sheen) and can help bring on cracks in polyurethane coated surfaces as it builds up with each coat applied….
+Again, not ideal for leather in the same way oils aren't; they seal the surface, drying the leather out and even worse, they make it slippery, something I personally don't enjoy in any car.
+Silicone also helps attract dust, make it artificially shiny (losing that beautiful, natural leather sheen) and can help bring on cracks in polyurethane coated surfaces as it builds up with each coat you apply.

 Wool over your eyes

 Lanolin (sourced from sheep fleece) is mentioned above as another no go ingredient.
-We are faced with two drama’s using it; one, it again cannot penetrate the polyurethane top coat, stopping the moisture from getting to the hide, and two; the greasy, smelly film it leaves beds into the clothes of those unfortunate enough to sit in the seat after a treatment, which could be seen as a good kiwi attractant when walking through Bondi, but not really what most of us are after as a bi-product.
-Most greasy leather “conditioners” use Lanolin.
+We are faced with two dramas using it; one, it again cannot penetrate the polyurethane top coat, stopping the moisture from getting to the hide, and two; the greasy, smelly film it leaves beds into the clothes of those unfortunate enough to sit in the seat after a treatment, which could be seen as a good kiwi attractant when walking through Bondi, but not really what most of us are after as a bi-product.
+Most greasy 'leather conditioners' will be using Lanolin.

-Saddle soap… Where to start with this beauty.
-When I got my SS Holden ute, I was interested to read the leather care page in the owner’s manual.
-Saddle soap was to be used, said Holden back then...Now after countless trims have been replaced or damaged it is no longer in their new car manuals, why is this?
+Saddle Soap?
+Where to start with this beauty.
+Some years ago, when I got my SS Holden ute, I was interested to read the leather care page in the owners manual.
+Saddle soap was to be used, said Holden back then.
+Now, after countless trims have been replaced or damaged, it's no longer in their new car manuals.
+Why is this?
 It shows how strong the myth is, that even a big manufacturer like Holden got dragged into believing in this product.
 I still see it recommended by many people who obviously have no idea on the evil it releases into their trim.
-It’s formulated for an entirely different type of leather, namely those used in equestrian activities.
-Saddles, bridles are nothing like your car’s leather for good reason; they are exposed to the elements and need more weatherproofing than any car (even convertibles) should see.
-It was used in the late 1800’s as a leather softening conditioner, but no longer, as better, more modern emulsions have been formulated that soften, penetrate and condition a lot easier
+It's formulated for an entirely different type of leather, namely those used in equestrian activities.
+Saddles, bridles are nothing like your cars leather for good reason; they are exposed to the elements and need more weatherproofing than any car (even convertibles) should see.
+It was used in the late 1800's as a leather softening conditioner, but no longer, as better, more modern emulsions have been formulated that soften, penetrate and condition a lot easier

 Saddle Soap has an alkaline pH (of about pH 9 to 10).
-It is important that any leather product is pH neutral, any level of alkalinity can damage the PU top coat, not to mention help shrink and crack it over time.
-It is supposed to be a good cleaner, but it’s effectiveness at even this is also on the block.
-Its alkaline detergents first need to dissolve its own fat and oils before it can even begin to work on the leathers dirt and body oils.
+It's important that any leather product is pH neutral, as any level of alkalinity can damage the PU top coat, not to mention help shrink and crack it over time.
+It's supposed to be a good cleaner, but its effectiveness at even this is also on the block.
+Its alkaline detergents first need to dissolve its own fat and oils before it can even begin to work on the leathers' dirt and body oils.
 Plus, they recommend when cleaning to really lather it up, which means any dirt suspended in the lather gets pushed back into the top coats pores, helping bury it in there for a lot longer than we want it.

-Finally, while it works away damaging the leathers polyurethane surface, you get more great bonuses; Wax and solvents, to firstly seal the leather coating (it’s going to be getting a bit dry in there) and then degrade it away at the same time.
-Like Santa being the one who actually ate the milk and cookies, this product is urban folklore and in our opinion, should not be used anywhere near cars.
+Finally, while it works away damaging the leathers polyurethane surface, you get more great bonuses; wax and solvents, to firstly seal the leather coating (its going to be getting a bit dry in there) and then degrade it away at the same time.
+This product is an urban myth in the benefits it offers automotive leather, and in our opinion it should not be used anywhere in your car.